mousumibaruah-24/Resources/Software.md

-The first five are important
+The first five are important:

 * Stata
   - Stata is the preferred software for analysis